 Sometimes a gift of service can be the one most remembered.
 If you are a techie, helping a family member or friend with their problem computer or other appliance makes a truly appreciated gift.
 If you are good with fixing things around the house or gardening, then that works too.
 If decluttering is your skill, help beautify a home in a minimalist way.
 The gift of service is usually more time consuming than buying something from a store, yet is cherished more in the end.
 Be creative as everyone could use help with something.

-4. Host a Holiday Party
+4. Host a Party

 Giving Gifts to Minimalists